kammitama5/kammitama5.github.io/_posts/2019-12-31-Tuesday-December-31st.md

 - It's been finally a few years into feeling like it's finally been paying off, and it feels really great.
 I'm pretty excited about 2020 and beyond.

+## Another upcoming Decade
+- A lot of my friends tell me they don't understand any of the things I talk about these days.
+We have a history of being misunderstood... until the future catches up with us.
+But that's okay.
+We have an understanding whereby all of us take risks, and are misunderstood, but we don't knock each other about it.
+To take risks is to be misunderstood.
+All of a sudden, my choice of grad school doesn't seem so strange after all.
+It's the next logical step in a lifetime of being misunderstood and of taking risks.
+And that's okay.

 ## Happy New Year to all of you
 - I have a list of goals, but I guess I'll keep that to myself.
 They mostly involve things I'd like to focus on making and doing this year, particularly as they pertain to becoming a computer scientist and researcher.
 But I'd like to focus